 A profile of Elliott published by the Pittsburgh Pirates when he was with that team in 1943 had foreshadowed his success with Boston, saying that “his power, speed, and fielding skill and spirit make him look so much like a natural that there is hardly any question that he is destined to rank eventually with the greatest of his time.”

-Elliott was responsible for one of the greatest hits in franchise history as well -- when his three-run home run off Giants hurler Larry Jansen clinched the NL pennant for Boston in 1948.
+Elliott was responsible for one of the greatest hits in franchise history as well -- when his three-run home run off Giants hurler Larry Jansen clinched at least a tie for the NL pennant for Boston in 1948.
 On a 2-1 count in the first inning of the September 26 contest at Braves Field, Jansen threw a slider.
 “I caught this one hard,” Elliott said later.
 “It was off to right center.
 I didn’t think it would make it.… It went right over the visiting bullpen.
 We were ahead 3-0.”
 The Braves won the game, 3-2, to end a 34-year championship drought, and Elliott recalled manager Billy Southworth telling him: “That’s the best base hit you ever got in your life, Bob.”

 Elliott even looked the part of a hero.
 He was described by Kaese as “a rugged young man, blond, blue-eyed, and wearing a chin like a chisel,” and was well regarded by his peers, fans, and the press.
-Boston Daily Record columnist Dave “The Colonel” Egan, for one, noted in 1952 that that “Bob Elliott has been a big-leaguer off the field and on it for 13 years” and that he has been “a man of decency and integrity.”
+Boston Daily Record columnist Dave “The Colonel” Egan, for one, noted in 1952 that “Bob Elliott has been a big-leaguer off the field and on it for 13 years” and that he has been “a man of decency and integrity.”

 Robert Irving Elliott was born on November 26, 1916, in San Francisco and grew up in El Centro, California.
 His parents were Irving Elliott, a plaster plant superintendent, and the former Anne C. Johns; Robert was one of four children.
 In his early years in California, Elliott was a student at Harding Grammar School, Wilson Junior High School, and Union High School.
 At Union he played football and baseball, then took up these same sports at El Centro Junior College.